Jesus & Mary Chain

 Next up was the acoustic "home recording" "Stoned & Dethroned."
 The singer-songwriter approach flopped all the way around resulting in Warners dropping the group.
 They moved to Def American for a pair of passable efforts, "Honey's Dead" ('92) and "Hate Rock N Roll" ('95).
 Picked up by Sub-Pop in '98, the Jesus & Mary Chain released "Munki" containing the single "Cracking Up."
 After that the Reid brothers set off on individual projects.

 "Munki" is a strong set containing the riveting "I Love Rock N Roll" with its mixed down vocals and slashing beat.
 That song and the stark single "Cracking Up" are also on "21 Singles."
-The rest of the album tends to wonder here and there as the group tries different approaches.
-Overall the Reid Brothers succeed more often than they fail.
+The rest of the album tends to wander here and there as the group tries different approaches.